Devon - winter birding in the West Country

 Please note that the itinerary may be changed to suit the weather or other practicalities at the discretion of the leaders.

-Evening meals will be taken at local pubs (price included).
+Evening meals will be taken at the hotel (price included).
 Requests for special diets can be accommodated.
-We shall be having lunch on the boat on Day 2 and buying packed lunches on Day 3 and 4 (not included) .
+We shall be buying items for picnic lunches each day (not included) .

 Our transport for this trip will be by a small coach/minibus.

-The village of Chudleigh, which lies 20 minutes south of Exeter just off the A38.
+The village of Kingskerswell, lies 30 minutes south of Exeter, just off the A38.

 The English weather is of course anything but predictable.
 We should expect cool and possibly damp conditions, although who knows, the weather could be bright and sunny on some days and cold and wet on others!
 We will adapt our itinerary to the weather.
 It can be ‘breezy’ or even windy on the coast at times.
 We will not walk for long in adverse weather conditions.
 Evenings can be cold.